TanStack/table/docs/guide/introduction.md

 ## What is "headless" UI?

-**Headless UI** is a term for libraries and utilities that provide the logic, state, processing and API for UI elements and interactions, but **do no provide markup, styles, or pre-built implementations**.
+**Headless UI** is a term for libraries and utilities that provide the logic, state, processing and API for UI elements and interactions, but **do not provide markup, styles, or pre-built implementations**.
 Scratching your head yet? 😉 Headless UI has a few main goals:

 The hardest parts of building complex UIs usually revolve around state, events, side-effects, data computation/management.
 By removing these concerns from the markup, styles and implementation details, our logic and components can be more modular and reusable.